Kong/kong/README.md

 ```

 Consult the [run_tests.sh](.ci/run_tests.sh) script for a more advanced example
-usage of the tests suites and the Makefile.
+usage of the test suites and the Makefile.

 Finally, a very useful tool in Lua development (as with many other dynamic
 languages) is performing static linting of your code.
 You can use [luacheck]